-Thus far we have analyzed the extent to which we can relax the global restriction of RSTL by properly combining the postulates of discounted utility over sure outcomes with the ones of Expected Utility under risk.
+Thus far we have analyzed the extent to which we can relax RSTL by properly combining the postulates of Discounted Utility over sure outcomes with the ones of Expected Utility under risk.
 In this section, we show that relaxing RSTL generally comes at the 'cost' of violating a plausible novel property we term Stochastic Impatience.
 We establish this result first within the context of GEDU; then, we show that it holds in a much more general class of models, highlighting a fundamental connection between RSTL and Stochastic Impatience.